Contributing to FatPy¶

 Documentation¶

-- Add docstrings following Google style to all new code
+Add docstrings following Google style to all new code. - Examples

-- Include examples and mathematical formulas where helpful
+Include examples and mathematical formulas where helpful to aid users.

 Building Documentation¶